What If I Let Go

 I woke this morning with a tightness in my chest that had nothing to do with the night before.

 The sleep had been deep, the room cool, the sea audible through the open window.
 Everything about this place says rest.
-And yet my body woke braced, as though preparing for something that was not coming.
+And yet my body woke braced, as though preparing for something that never arrived.

 I lay still for a long time, watching the ceiling lighten.
 Trying to name what I was feeling.